prabhatm8000/guessTheDrawing/readme.md

 ### Frontend:

--   TypeScript: A statically typed superset of JavaScript that compiles to plain JavaScript.
+-   TypeScript: A statically typed superset of JavaScript that compiles to plain JavaScript.1
 -   React: A JavaScript library for building user interfaces.
 -   Socket.IO Client: A library that enables real-time, bidirectional and event-based communication between web clients and servers.
 -   Tailwind: CSS library